VDA5050/VDA5050/VDA5050_EN_V1.md

 ## <a name="Tc"></a> 6.14 Topic "connection"

-During the connection of an AGV client to the broker, a last will topic and message can be set, which is published by the broker upon disconnection of the AGVs client from the broker.
+During the connection of an AGV client to the broker, a last will topic and message can be set, which is published by the broker upon disconnection of the AGV client from the broker.
-Thus, the master control can detect a disconnection event by subscribing the connection topics of all AGVs.
+Thus, the master control can detect a disconnection event by subscribing the connection topics of all AGV.
 The disconnection is detected via a heartbeat that is exchanged between the broker and the client.
 The interval is configurable in most brokers and should be set around 15 seconds.
 The Quality of Service level for the `connection` topic shall be 1 - At Least Once.